 What Is a Class Action Lawsuit?

-A class action, also known as a class action lawsuit, or class suit, is a type of lawsuit where one or more people work with a lawyer to bring justice to themselves and a larger group of people who have had similar experiences.
+A class action, also known as a class action lawsuit, or class suit, is a type of lawsuit where one or more people work with a class action lawyer to bring justice to themselves and a larger group of people who have had similar experiences.
 This group is called a “class.”

 These lawsuits are powerful and cost-effective because they allow people to band together and put forward a single claim.
 They give individuals access to justice, and the public sees them as a social service, because they hold large companies and governments accountable, helping to change their behaviour.